resumaker-logo

 • Your name and professional title

-• Your professional contact information (phone number, email address, etc.)
+• Your professional contact information (phone number, email address, LinkedIn profile link)

 Writing the headline

-2. personalize the greeting on your business development cover letter.
+3. Personalize the greeting on your business development cover letter

-Whenever you write a greeting on a cover letter, you should opt for a personalized greeting over a generalized one.
+Whenever you write a greeting on a cover letter, you should opt for a personalized salutation over a generalized one.

 Generalized greetings — such as “To Whom It May Concern” — are too vague and don't help you in catching the eye of your preferred employer.
 On the other hand, personalized greetings address a specific person or department within the company, showing the reader you have great attention to detail.